JHurricane96/code_character_player_docs/player_state_handler.rst

 		   	.. cpp:var:: std::vector<int64_t> terrain_weights

-		   		The weights to be assigned to the terrain elements (Plain, Mountain, Forest)
+		   		The weights to be assigned to the terrain elements

+		   		This vector is indexed by :cpp:enum:`state::TERRAIN_TYPE`, so it must be of size ``3``

+		   		* ``0`` index is :cpp:enumerator:`state::PLAIN`
+		   		* ``1`` index is :cpp:enumerator:`state::FOREST`
+		   		* ``2`` index is :cpp:enumerator:`state::MOUNTAIN`

+		   		Each weight is a number greater than zero

+		   		The higher the weight, the less preference you're giving to a path along that terrain

 		   	.. cpp:var:: std::vector<physics::Vector2D>& path

-		   		The path the leader will move along
+		   		The path the leader will move along is stored in this vector after the function call

 		   	.. cpp:var:: int* success